Skip to main content

 When a website uses the HTTPS protocol, but there are still links with the HTTP protocol in its HTML pages, in order to maintain security, an error called Mixed Content is shown by the browser.

-There is an option in ArvanCloud panel and in the HTTPS settings section that can be used to fix this problem.
+There is an option in Arvancloud panel and in the HTTPS settings section that can be used to fix this problem.

 By activating this feature, the Content-Security-Policy header is added to the headers sent to the user, and the browser is informed to change the desired link from HTTP to HTTPS if it encounters such a problem.